wir3z/hubitat/owntracks-hubitat/README.md

 - Location reporting mode
 	- 'significant' - location updates are based on distance moved and time elapsed.
 Best balance for battery consumption and performance.
 	- 'move' - Continuously reports locations based on the configured interval.
 Will result in much higher battery consumption.
+- Device will send a location interval at this heart beat interval (minutes) (Android Only)
+	- The mobile will report a location on intervals of this many minutes, regardless if it is moving
 - Mobile App Location Performance (Android Only)
-    - Use GPS for higher accuracy/performance.
-NOTE: This will consume more battery but will offer better performance in areas with poor WiFi/Cell coverage.
+    - Use GPS for high accuracy locations.
+NOTE: This will consume slightly more battery but will offer better performance in areas with poor WiFi/Cell coverage.
 (Android ONLY)
-- Device will send a location interval at this heart beat interval (minutes) (Android Only)
-	- The mobile will report a location on intervals of this many minutes, regardless if it is moving
+    - Request a high accuracy location from members on their next location report after a ping update to keep location fresh.
+(Android ONLY)
 - Do not send a location if the accuracy is greater than the given distance
 	- Prevents the phone from returning locations if the accuracy is larger than the entered distance
 - Number of days after which location updates from friends are assumed stale and removed